espruino/BangleApps/apps/gipy/README.md

 - display the path with current position from gps
 - display a local map around you, downloaded from openstreetmap
 - detects and buzzes if you leave the path
-- buzzes before sharp turns
+- (optional) buzzes before sharp turns
-- buzzes before waypoints
+- (optional) buzzes before waypoints
 (for example when you need to turn in https://mapstogpx.com/)
 - display instant / average speed
 - display distance to next point